17 Coaching Techniques to Improve Skills

 In the same ratio, we were given two eyes.

 Listening and observing are going to provide far more impact in your life and the lives of your athletes.
+These are foundational coaching techniques that enhance understanding.

 I we get sidetracked, distracted, or consumed with other visual stimulus (i.e. YOUR PHONE) while you are training and coaching, you might as well quit now.